What are the limits on Commercial Bank Lending?: Credit Bubbles Revisited

 \section{Credit Bubbles Revisited}

 At the macro-economic level of the gross statistics of money and loan supply to the economy, the reserve banking system creates a complex interplay between money, debt, supply and demand for goods, and the general price level.
-Rather than being constant, as implied by the theoretical description, money and loan supplies are constantly changing at a rate dependent on the average loan period, and a complex of details buried in the implementation and regulation of any given banking system.
+Rather than being constant, as implied by theoretical descriptions, money and loan supplies are constantly changing at a rate dependent on the average loan period, and a complex of details buried in the implementation and regulation of any given banking system.

-Since the majority of loans are made for relatively long periods, months or years, the results of these interactions play out over a long enough time scale, that gross monetary features of regulation failure, such as continuous asset inflation often come to be regarded as normal, e.g. "House prices always go up".
-Price level however, is not only dependent on purely monetary factors, but also on supply and demand, which it in turn then influences.
-As a gross simplification, if constant demand for goods and services is assumed as shown in Table \ref{Table:msvsgs}, then there are two possible causes of price inflation, either the money supply available to purchase the good in question has increased, or the supply of the good has been reduced.\footnote{Population increases are also a factor, but are relatively slow compared to the other factors.
-Understandably, underlying changes to the money supply itself are an unwanted complication to many theoretical economic analyses, but Bordo \cite{bordo.2003} provides a more nuanced analysis of price behaviour during the gold standard period supporting the simplistic relationship below.} Critically, the former is simply a mathematical effect, whilst the latter is a useful signal, providing economic information that can be used locally by consumers and producers to adapt their behaviour.
-Purely arbitrary changes in both the money and the loan supply that are induced by historical behaviours of the fractional reserve banking system must be viewed in this context.
+Since the majority of loans are made for years at a time, the results of these interactions play out over a long enough time scale that gross monetary features of regulatory failure, such as continuous asset price inflation, have come to be regarded as normal, e.g. "House prices always go up".
+The price level however is not only dependent on purely monetary factors, but also on the supply and demand for goods and services\footnote{Including financial assets such as shares.}, which requires that estimates of the real price level versus production be used as described by Dwyer\cite{dwyer.1999}.
+As a simplification, if constant demand for goods and services is assumed as shown in Table \ref{Table:msvsgs}, then there are two possible causes of price inflation, either the money supply available to purchase the good in question has increased, or the supply of the good has been reduced.\footnote{Population increases are also a factor, but are usually relatively slow compared to the other factors.
+Understandably, underlying changes to the money supply itself are an unwanted complication to many theoretical economic analyses, but Bordo \cite{bordo.2003} provides a more nuanced analysis of price behaviour during the gold standard period supporting the simplistic relationship shown.
+The claim by Fisher\cite{fisher.1911} that the velocity of circulation of money can affect the price level, dates from before the multiplicative effect of loan re-deposit was fully understood, and is incorrect.} Critically, the former is simply a mathematical effect, whilst the latter is a useful signal, providing economic information on relative supply and demand levels that can be used locally by consumers and producers to adapt their behaviour.
+Purely arbitrary changes in both the money and the loan supply that are induced by the mechanical operation of the banking system fail to provide any economic benefit, and by distorting the actual supply and demand signal can be actively harmful.